 Who can apply?

-To be eligible to apply for a loan, you must be a resident of one of the 28 EU Member States or one of the five non-EU Programme Countries.
+To be eligible to apply for the Master Loan, you must be a resident of one of the Erasmus+ Programme Countries.

 You must already have a bachelor’s degree (or equivalent) and have been accepted for a Masters (or equivalent) at an institution that holds the Erasmus Charter for Higher Education (ECHE).
 You can check whether a university has the ECHE on the European Commission's website.